 Helen Hayes Theatre

-The ultimate project goal was to modernize the theatre ensuring to respect and honor the Landmark designation.
-So EverGreene conservators first completed a historic finishes investigation, documenting findings for the Landmarks’ review process, which supported a case for artistic flexibility in a new paint scheme for the interior.
+The ultimate project goal was to modernize the theatre while honoring its Landmark designation and the intent of the original architect.
+EverGreene conservators first completed a historic finishes investigation, documenting findings for the Landmarks’ review process, which supported a case for artistic flexibility in a new paint scheme for the interior.

-One of main elements of the renovation is a mural, lining the interior, which takes its design inspiration from French tapestries that adorned the theater when Ames founded it.
+One of the main elements of the renovation is a new mural, lining the interior, inspired by the French tapestries that adorned the theater when Ames founded it.
 The hand-painted mural uses a custom glyph typeface to create a pixelated ombré effect from light to dark blue.
 When seen up close it is modern and abstract.
-But from a distance, the patterns of the old tapestry appear.
-EverGreene created a process that provided an affordable solution, developed a color palette communicates a contemporary aesthetic for the historic theater that pushes it towards the future.
+But from a distance, the bacchanal scenes from the original tapestry appear, giving modern viewers an opportunity to experience a modern take on the original greek mythology-inspired salon.
+EverGreene created a process that provided an affordable solution, developed a color palette, and created a contemporary aesthetic for the historic theater that brings the Helen Hayes Theater into the future.

-Through its collaboration with the architects and designers, EverGreene was able to evaluate the feasibility of this unique design concept and translate it to reality.
+Through its collaboration with the architects and designers, EverGreene was able to evaluate the feasibility of this unique design concept and translate it into reality.